Please help our graduates today!

 Financial Officer

-Angel L. Pabon was born in Rio Piedras, Puerto Rico.
-He was raised in East Harlem in NYC and Astoria Projects in Queens. in 1975 he moved to Long Island.
-He is the parent of four children and has nine grandchildren and a great granddaughter named Ava.
-He is married to Dinora Kwiatkowski an educator who has supported him in all his endeavors.
+I, Angel L. Pabón, was born in Río Piedras, Puerto Rico.
+I was raised in El Barrio (East Harlem), New York City, and the Astoria Projects in Queens, NY.
+In 1975, I moved to Long Island.
+I am the parent of four children, ten grandchildren, and four great-grandchildren.
+I am married to Dinora, an educator who has supported me in all my endeavors.

-Angel is dedicated to empowering our youth through the strengths of education.
-He believes that education is the key to success in the lives of our youth.
+Additionally, I assisted in creating the bylaws for the Brentwood Chamber of Commerce.I take great pride in continually empowering our youth through education.
+I firmly believe that education is the key to success in the lives of our youth.

 Board Member